MaibornWolff/eden/geth-poa-docker/README.md

 $ make stop
 ```

 The network should start and synchronize without any further configuration.
-The networks always uses the latest available versions of Ethereum (geth), the network is set up for clique proof-of-authority similar to the Ethereum Rinkeby testnet.
+The networks always uses the latest available version of Ethereum (geth), the network is set up for clique proof-of-authority similar to the Ethereum Rinkeby testnet.

 ## Topology